cncf/mentoring/mentees/README.md

 Being active in GitHub, meetings, events and blogs or articles are also examples of contribution that show your commitment and consistency, and overall will help both your own journey and the wider community over time.

 The best way to start contributing is:
+* Learn how to use the project, read the docs, try the tutorial/quickstart, and find ways to gain experience using the project and understanding how it works
 * Read the [CONTRIBUTING](https://github.com/cncf/tag-contributor-strategy/blob/main/CONTRIBUTING.md) guide.
 * Volunteer to work on an open issue that you know how to fix.
 * Attend [meetings or join our Slack channel](https://github.com/cncf/tag-contributor-strategy#communicating-with-us).